LeonDLotter/JuSpyce/README.md

 ## Practical usage

 JuSpyce is in the development stage.
 There will be bugs - fell free to open an issue!
 There is currently no documentation integrated in the code and none available elsewhere.
 Jupyter notebooks using the functionality referred to above, along with example data obtained from neuromaps and [Neuroquery](https://neuroquery.org/), are available in the [testing](/testing/) folder.
-Aou may also want to take a look at [the first publication](https://doi.org/10.1016/j.neubiorev.2023.105042) in which we use the toolbox.
+You may also want to take a look at our recent publications using the toolbox: [Lotter, ...
+Konrad et al., 2022](https://doi.org/10.1016/j.neubiorev.2023.105042), [Lotter, ...
+Dukart et al., 2023](https://doi.org/10.1101/2023.05.05.539537 ), and [Chechko, ...
+Lotter et al., 2023](https://doi.org/10.1101/2023.08.15.553345).
-A thought out example case, detailed documentation with API references, pip-integration, and a paper will follow in time.
+A sensible example case, detailed documentation with API references, pipy-integration, and a paper will follow in time.
 I also plan to add integrated datasets, visualization functions, and I am aware that the code is a bit messy at the moment...

 ### Simple example: